 Weather chart.
 A geographical map on which meteorological conditions or elements are represented by figures, symbols or isopleths.

+WMO Hydrological Observing System.
+A combination of hydrological data, models and tools used in decision-making of water resources management, in operational applications as well as in research and education.

+WMO Integrated Global Observing System (WIGOS).
+Framework for all WMO observing systems and for WMO contributions to co‑sponsored observing systems in support of all WMO Programmes and activities.

 WMO observing station/platform.
-Any observing station/platform currently issued with a valid WMO identifier.
+Any observing station/platform with a WMO identifier.

-WMO observing system/observations network.
-An observing system/observations network consisting of WMO stations and platforms.
+WMO observing system.
+Any observing system that consists of WMO observing stations and platforms.

-WMO observation.
-An observation made at a WMO observing station/platform.

 World Meteorological Centre (WMC).
 A centre of the GDPFS that has the primary purpose of issuing meteorological analyses and prognoses, including probabilistic information and long-range forecasts on a global scale.